sowaw/liquibase-blueprint/README.md

     -- rollback delete from example1 where id='1'
     -- rollback delete from example1 where id='2'

+Liquibase can automatically generate a rollback statement when it can determine how the rollback should be constructed.

+For example, the rollback of a CREATE TABLE would be a DROP TABLE.
+If your changelog only contains statements that fit into this category, your rollback commands will be generated automatically.
+You do not need to add anything to your changelogs or Liquibase configuration to enable auto-generated rollbacks.

+### Rolling Back of SQL Changelogs

+    -- liquibase formatted sql

+    -- changeset lbuser:20200908
+    insert into CustomerDetails values ('A','Customer NumberOne', 'Austin') insert into CustomerDetails values ('A','Customer NumberTwo', 'Dallas') -- rollback delete from CustomerDetails where id='A'

 ## Diff Commands

 Then can be used to: